 The turbine generator system will consist of a condensing turbine and a generator set with three steam entry pressures (HP, SP, and LP).
-The 3,600-revolutions-per-minute (RPM) turbine generator is a triple-pressure, quad-exhaust flow condensing turbine.
-It will be rated at a maximum continuous rating of 140 MW (net).
+The 3,600-revolutions-per-minute turbine generator is a triple-pressure, quad-exhaust flow condensing turbine.
+It will be rated at 140 MW (net).
 Nominal turbine inlet pressures are as follows:

-- High pressure: 305 pounds per square inch gauge (psig)
+High pressure: 305 pounds per square inch gauge (psig)

-- Standard pressure: 122 psig
+Standard pressure: 122 psig

-- Low pressure: 15 psig
+Low pressure: 15 psig